spencercreer/golf_game/README.md

 ![MATLAB Golf Game GUI animation](./assets/golf_gui.gif)

 ## Instructions
 This application must be run in MATLAB.
-Download all four files and run them in MATLAB
+Download all four files and run them in MATLAB.

 ## Contribute
 Please submit a PR if you would like to contribute.